 Made of quality materials for excellent sound.
 The body of our North Indian dotara is made of dried gourd.
 Its top side is cut off and covered with goatskin, like a sarod, dilruba, esraj or sarangi.
 On the skin there is a small wooden bridge that carries the strings.
 The neck of the instrument is a long straight wooden bar that goes right through the gourd.
 The strings are attached to its short end, and its long end carries the two pegs for tuning.
-The back of the gourd has several small resonating holes.
+Average length is approximately 45".